uapi-group/docs/minutes/2022-10-05__Image-based-linux-summit.md

    - systemd-suspend uses freezer cgroup to stop everything except pid1
       - But needs to re-arrange cgroup tree, which might break things
    - systemd interested in hierarchical model of freezing, in which states can be passed up
-   - userspace "reboot" ("exitrd"), shut down everything and re-initialise to default.target
+   - userspace "reboot" (possibly with an "exitrd", which is different from "initrd", and resets some kernel state like /dev/), shut down everything and re-initialise to default.target, after switching to new root/usr DDI
+     - But need to figure out how to deal with TPM secrets that are phase-specific, but not different from kexec
+     - Could stop measuring after the "first" boot phases